 Weekends and days off can be especially tough times for hungry children and their families.
-Family Packs provide more than 1,800 New Jersey households with bags of supplemental food for the weekend, when kids miss school meals.
+Family Packs provide more than 2,800 New Jersey households with supplemental boxes of fresh produce and shelf stable food for the weekend, when kids miss school meals.

 For kids who receive free or reduced-price school meals and after-school dinners at our Kids Cafes, summer vacation can mean an end to a reliable source of food.
 In order to bridge the gap, we serve breakfast and lunch to children in need at sites across the state — including Boys & Girls Clubs, recreation centers and libraries — through the USDA’s Summer Food Service Program (SFSP).

 The Summer Meals programs have ended for 2023, but check back in 2024 for an update!

 Our Child Nutrition Programs are possible due to support from ACME Markets Foundation, ADP Foundation, Bayer Fund, BJ’s Charitable Foundation, C&S Wholesale Grocers, Capital One Bank, Chick-fil-A, Dunkin’ Joy in Childhood Foundation, Feeding America, Horizon Foundation for New Jersey, PNC Foundation, Stop & Shop Family Foundation, and Turrell Fund.

 “I don't get this kind of food at home.” -Keylend, 9

 “I like that they serve a lot of different kinds of food at the Kids Cafe.
 It keeps me healthy so that I have energy to play and go to school.” -Jocelyn, 7